jbelmont/unix-programming-and-regular-expressions-workshop/docs/working-with-fields.md

 Records in awk consist of fields that are separated by whitespace

-You can set field separators on the command line  or use `FS` variable
+You can set field separators on the command line or use the `FS` variable

 In awk you use the variables `$1`, `$2`, ... , `$n` and so on for each field